ellroch/Offensive-network-security/README.md

 # Offensive-network-security
-These are projects that involved attacks on networks which were either owned by us, or we were otherized to operate on.
+These are projects that target networks which we are autherized to operate on.